70. The Two Doctors (Sixth Doctor, 1985)

-Fascinating but flawed, and it should have been so much more.
+Flawed but fascinating.
 For horror aficionados, there's a viking curse and a church overrun by vampires (or in this case, Haemovores: mutations from earth's far future); for the more historical-minded, a World War II naval base setting and a character modeled after Alan Turing, here perfecting an "ULTIMA" machine to decipher German intercepts; for those who prefer personal subplots and character development, a young Wren dealing with childcare issues and Ace washing away the pain of her past.
 If NuWho has given you a taste for Russell T. Davies' messianic Doctor and Steven Moffat's timey-wimey plotting, it's got the all-seeing Doctor battling his ultimate foe, one he previously trapped in the third century, but who's taken revenge by manipulating the Doctor's timeline.
 And for those who like a little meat on the bone, it raises issues of faith and trust, and the hypocrisy of religious teachings in a world at war.
 (Toby Whithouse later cribbed the climax -- in which the Doctor tricks his companion into renouncing her faith in him -- for "The God Complex.")
 So ultimately, "Curse of Fenric" has a bit of everything -- and therein lies the problem, because it has a bit of everything, but not enough of anything.
-The copious subplots and characters are so busy vying for attention, the story-line never evolves into anything cohesive or remotely coherent.
+The copious subplots and characters are so busy vying for attention, the story-line never evolves into anything cohesive or coherent.
 It doesn't fall prey to the failings of the monotonic "Ghost Light"; the scenes vary nicely in tone and texture.
 But the story-telling is fragmented and diffuse, an issue compounded by the need to trim the episodes down to transmission length (a full twelve minutes were ultimately cut), rendering the script so truncated -- and the editing so tight -- that transitional scenes are all but abandoned.
 It feels like we arrive at every exchange ten seconds in, missing the continuity and exposition -- or perhaps Briggs is just ignoring fundamentals of story-telling.
 The Doctor and Ace visit a war office, then in the next scene -- without explanation -- they're on a beach.
 Then, perhaps, attending a church service.
 All the usual narrative courtesies are jettisoned, and as we leap from one scene to the next, we're forced to intuit things like relevance, motivation -- even chronology.
 Despite the strong performances (only Aldred, in her seduction scene, is out of her depth), we're left with puzzle pieces that are never properly assembled, except via scenes added for VHS and DVD releases, interviews with the author, and three decades of passionate and substantive fanwanking.

 64. The Edge of Destruction (First Doctor, 1964)